How to create and manage scorecards

 Note:

-Gong AI answers are not available for calls that are answered by voice mail or calls with transcripts that have fewer than 100 words
+Gong AI answers are not available for calls that are answered by voice mail, or calls with transcripts that have fewer than 100 words

 4. Overall score question: This is a range question from 1 to 5 that gives your team a tool for comparing and analyzing scorecard results.
 You can have it manually answered by the scorer or calculated according to the sum of weighted answers.
 For more, see overall score options.